CMSgov/ab2d/website/index.md

 5. **What is Claims Data Attestation?**<br><br>
 Attestation performed through the
 [Health Plan Management System (HPMS)](https://www.cms.gov/Research-Statistics-Data-and-Systems/Computer-Data-and-Systems/HPMS/Overview)
-Attestation performed through the Health Plan Management System (HPMS) Claims Data Attestation module affirms adherence to the permitted uses and limitations for Medicare claims data that is listed in § 423.153 of the [Final Rule](https://www.federalregister.gov/d/2019-06822/page-15745).<br><br>
+Claims Data Attestation module affirms adherence to the permitted uses and limitations for Medicare claims data that is listed in § 423.153 of the [Final Rule](https://www.federalregister.gov/d/2019-06822/page-15745).<br><br>
 6. **What is the permitted use of the data?**<br><br>